-Waqf Beneficiary Institutions Number of Long-Term Beneficiaries Total Number of Beneficiaries Proportion Funded buy Waqf Other/ Notes SDGs IsDB-BISEW (Bangladesh) 7,000 completed IT and vocational training and placed in jobs; all other beneficiaries are in long-term-oriented programs 43,000 Full 92% job placement for program graduates, may in life-charging career jobs 4 PRIORET BY SECRETARIA AND SECRETAR Fujairah Welfare Association (UAE) 6,000 empowered via vocational training, workshops, and Productive Families Program 9 Million Partial 50,000 annual sponsorships (orphans, students, families, special needs?; and many one-time spot interventions 1 NOVERTY A SOUTH NAME OF THE PROPERTY OF THE Towfiq Welfare Society (Somalia and Kenya) 20,000 orphans, students, and instructors supported 400,000 Partial Operate social infrastructure institutions, including 7 schools and 1 university with its hospital 3 SOURCE CONTROL OF THE PROPERTY OF THE PROPER High Authority of Waqf (Senegal) 12,500 students in the major daras (Quranic schools) to benefit 12,500 Partial 64 daras (Quranic schools) to be supported 4 mentry 8 micros note and 17 harmonisms When the second secon management of this trust fund, contributed by the Arab Fund for Economic and Social Development, Arab Monetary Fund, Arab Bank for Economic Development in Africa, Kuwait Fund for Development, Saudi Fund for Development, and other donors.
+Waqf Beneficiary Institutions Number of Long-Term Beneficiaries Total Number of Beneficiaries Proportion Funded buy Waqf Other/ Notes SDGs IsDB-BISEW (Bangladesh) 7,000 completed IT and vocational training and place in jobs; all other beneficiaries are i long-term-oriented programs 43,000 Full 92% job placement for program graduates, may in life-charging career jobs 4 merry 8 mont there 10 minutes 17 minutes \$\text{minutes}\$ 17 minutes \$\text{minutes}\$ Fujairah Welfare Association (UAE) 6,000 empowered via vocational training, workshop and Productive Families Program os, 9 Million Partial 50,000 annual sponsorships (orphans, students, families, special needs?; and many one-time spot interventions 1 Note of the control Towfiq Welfare Society (Somalia and Kenya) 20,000 orphans, students, and instructors supported 400,000 Partial Operate social infrastructure institutions, including 7 schools and 1 university with its hospital 3 SECONDAL THE SEC High Authority of Waqf (Senegal) 12,500 students in the major daras (Quranic schools) benefit 19 500 Partial 64 daras (Quranic schools) to be supported 4 merry 8 minor and an 17 minorage with the state of the management of this trust fund, contributed by the Arab Fund for Economic and Social Development, Arab Monetary Fund, Arab Bank for Economic Development in Africa, Kuwait Fund for Development, Saudi Fund for Development, and other donors.
 The total portfolio is over US\$2 billion, which includes new approvals in 2021 of approx. US\$59 million.